kyma-project/test-infra/prow-configurations/README.md

   "OrganizationOrUser":"yourgithubuser"
 }
 ```

+Store the updated `plugins.yaml` and `config.yaml` files, which are available for a cluster, in the `prow` directory.

 >**NOTE:** You can provide a path to the JSON file from the console input or by specifying the `INPUT_JSON` environment variable.